Biographies of each CAPS counselor are listed below in alphabetical order. To see the staff photos click here.

 Stephanie Duckworth, an alum of SIUC earned her Master’s Degree in Educational Psychology with a specialty in School Counseling in 2004.
 Stephanie has experience working in a mental health residential setting and outpatient mental health and substance abuse services.
 Her clinical experiences and interests include anxiety and mood disorders, and harm reduction.
 Stephanie has an eclectic therapy orientation often incorporating Cognitive Behavior Therapy, Dialectic Behavioral Therapy and Solution Focused interventions.

 Magnolia Hood, a Chicago native and first generation college graduate; is an alum of SIUC receiving her Master of Science in Counselor Education with a specialization in Marriage and Family Therapy in May of 2012.
-In the past five years of work in mental health, Magnolia has worked in both private and community mental health settings.
-Her clinical experiences and interests are in anger and stress management, grief work, and trauma-informed treatment for both youth and adults.
-Her research interests include those that focus on exploring the cultural implication of minorities seeking mental health services, and reducing stigma in mental health.
-Magnolia also enjoys working with couples and families and faith-based therapy models.
-Her therapy style is client-centered and incorporates a number of theoretical interventions and perspectives.
+Magnolia has worked in both private and community mental health settings.
+Her clinical experiences and interests are in anger and stress management, grief work, training and supervision, and trauma-informed treatment for both youth and adults.
+Her research interests include those that focus on exploring the cultural implication of minorities seeking mental health services, reducing stigma in mental health and integration of faith-based modalities.
+Magnolia also enjoys working with couples, families and communities to promote mental health awareness.
+In practice, she merges, client-centered and strengths-based interventions with cognitive restructuring and behavior modification interventions and perspectives.

 Frank Kosmicki, Ph.D.